AherRahul/portfolio-v1/content/articles/05-aws-solution-architect/aws-solution-architect-1-1.md

 While the course welcomes beginners, some prior knowledge can enhance the learning experience.
 The instructor provides guidance on who should take the course and how to approach the material effectively.

 - No prior development experience is strictly required, but familiarity with coding can be advantageous.
-- For those who have already earned the **Certified Solutions Architect** certification, it is recommended to review all sections carefully rather than skipping content, as foundational knowledge is crucial.
 - The course is tailored to accommodate a diverse range of learners, from novices to experienced IT professionals seeking to expand their AWS expertise.

 ### Challenges and Opportunities in AWS Certification